NonerKao/BICIB/README.md

 The only thing you have to make sure is that you have docker working properly.
 For those who don't know how to install docker, reference [this document](http://docs.docker.com/installation/).
-Most of the GNU/Linux distrobitions and MAC are already supported, so it shouldn't be a problem.
+Most of the GNU/Linux distributions and MAC are already supported, so it shouldn't be a problem.

 After you have a docker environment, you may first clone this project,